Dietary supplements are a $40 billion-a-year industry. But are supplements all that necessary? Is it smart to take them?

 But research published in the Journal of the American Medical Association says not only can some antioxidant supplements be ineffective, they can be hazardous to your health.
 The 2007 study of more than 232,000 people concluded that antioxidant supplements can "increase the risk of death."

 Gulp.
 Talk about a bitter pill to swallow.
 Why would antioxidants be bad for you?
 Researchers theorize that we shouldn’t be as vigilant about free radicals as we are; our body actually needs some amount of them to perform certain functions like regulating blood sugar levels.

-If you’re pregnant, talk to your doctor about supplements; you may be advised to take supplemental folate.
+If you’re pregnant, your doctor may advise you to take supplemental folate.
 Susceptible to cold sores?
 You may need supplemental lysine, an amino acid.
 Concerned about prostate health?
 Saw palmetto or a bevy of other natural supplements might be the right choice.
 Digest food poorly?
 Hydrochloric acid and pepsin might be beneficial.
 Taken antibiotics lately?
 Consider recolonizing your digestive tract with probiotics.
 Most of your immune system lies within your gut, so if you’re going to choose one supplement to take, consider one that aids digestive health.
-If you eat a poor diet, a multivitamin split in half and taken in the morning and evening might be more effective than a diet full of junk food.
-But do your research on which multivitamin to take.
+If you eat a poor diet, a multivitamin split in half and taken in the morning and evening might be effective.

 The key?
 Before you take anything — anything — talk to your healthcare professional.